zbo14/web-tree/README.md

 ### Library

-`npm i --save url-tree`
+`npm i --save web-tree`

 ## Usage

 ### Extension

-Open devtools in Firefox and click on `url-tree`.
+Open devtools in Firefox and click on `web-tree`.

 You should see `show` and `clear` buttons in the panel and a `filter` input.